exio78/etl_projects/README.md

 <br>
 <h2>Visualize insights</h2>
 <br>
-<p>I visualized some insights like the correlation of gdp with unemployment, CPI (Consumer Price Index) and interest rates between different countries to see which one is more sensible to changes in GDO regarding a specific macroeconomic indicator along with an image to visualize each insight.
+<p>I visualized some insights like the correlation of gdp with unemployment, CPI (Consumer Price Index) and interest rates between different countries to see which one is more sensible to changes in GDP regarding a specific macroeconomic indicator along with an image to visualize each insight.
 I developed 9 insights that you can read on the economic_data.ipynb.</p>
 <br></br>